Skip to content

 Clipse – ‘Let God Sort Em Out’

-After more than a decade apart, Pusha T and Malice fall back into formation with a chemistry that feels untouched by time.
-The album is full of their trademark detail—half confession, half warning—as they revisit the world that made them, now with older eyes and sharper scars.
-Pharrell’s production frames their verses with a haunted elegance, giving space for both the bark and the bruises beneath it.
-The bravado is still there, but so is a deeper reckoning: family loss, moral fatigue, and the cost of chasing the high of ambition.
+After more than a decade apart, Pusha T and Malice return with one of the most acclaimed bodies of work in quite some time.
+The album is full of their trademark detail, as they revisit the world that made them, now with a more mature POV.
+Frequent collaborator Pharrell frames their verses with his unique production, giving space for both men to do what the do best… rap.
+They talk about family loss, moral fatigue, and the cost of chasing the high of ambition.
 It’s safe to say, the Thorton Brothers are back.

 The Best Albums Of 2025